diffpy/diffpy.nmf_mapping/README.rst

 `Diffpy user group <https://groups.google.com/g/diffpy-users>`_ is the discussion forum for general questions and discussions about the use of diffpy.nmf_mapping.
 Please join the diffpy.nmf_mapping users community by joining the Google group.
 The diffpy.nmf_mapping project welcomes your expertise and enthusiasm!

 If you see a bug or want to request a feature, please `report it as an issue <https://github.com/diffpy/diffpy.nmf_mapping/issues>`_ and/or `submit a fix as a PR <https://github.com/diffpy/diffpy.nmf_mapping/pulls>`_.
-You can also post it to the `Diffpy user group <https://groups.google.com/g/diffpy-users>`_.

 Feel free to fork the project and contribute.
 To install diffpy.nmf_mapping in a development mode, with its sources being directly used by Python